 If you’re a homeowner, you probably received an amortization schedule during the closing process, but have you looked at it since then?
-The chart actually has some information about your mortgage that can be very useful.
+The chart actually has some information about your mortgage that could be very useful.

 What exactly is an amortization schedule?
 It’s a document that covers the life of the loan and lists every single payment, breaking down principal and interest.
-That was the real eye-opener for me.

 The principal is the money that you originally agreed to pay back, and interest is the cost of borrowing the principal.